onap/archived-cli/docs/open_cli_schema_version_1_0.rst

 For example, OCLIP platform provides a command called 'schema-validate' to validate schematics of template against the specification defined in this document.
-For this command, host-url, host-username, host-password, no-auth parameters are required. so author could exclude these parameters by defining as :
+For this command, host-url, onap-username, onap-password, no-auth parameters are required. so author could exclude these parameters by defining as :

     default_parameters:
       exclude:
-        \- host-username
+        \- onap-username

-        \- host-password
+        \- onap-password

         \- host-url